DaikoGames/sb1-sb2-sb3-xml-to-Csharp-converter/README.md

 AND I used Snapinator: https://github.com/snapinator/snapinator.github.io
 ALSO: you have to install Dotnet yourself: https://dotnet.microsoft.com/en-us/download

-for further and for support you can join the discord server: https://discord.gg/dvJwx5Mzzj
+for further questions and for support you can join the discord server: https://discord.gg/dvJwx5Mzzj